 continued from previous

-“Good morning.
+“Good morning!
 Can I show you something?”
-Michael said to Olivia as she took a slow sip of her coffee.
-Almost as if she hadn’t heard him, she took her time putting down the cup on the benchtop, avoiding to look in his direction.
+Michael said to Olivia as she was taking a slow sip of her coffee.
+She took her time putting down the cup on the benchtop, avoiding to look in his direction.
 Arms crossed, she got up and followed him to his station.
 Pausing as she looked up at him, she put up a “now what” face.

 “I noticed that all of our new samples came with a tiny bit of white sediment at the bottom.
 So, I’ve managed to grab some of this stuff and put it under the high magnification lens.
 It turns out, it’s not dirt after all.
 Here, have a look.”

-Olivia yelled in excitement, like a child that had just found a 20-dollar bill in the park.
-A smile could be seen as her eyes stayed fixed over the eyepiece, her eyeballs speedily pivoting back and forth in all directions as she explored the full field of vision.
-She wanted to be absolutely sure of what she was seeing.
-When she had finally had enough, she began to slowly move away from the microscope, almost like an astronaut going on a space walk away from the ship.
+She yelled in excitement, like a child that had just found a 20-dollar bill in the park.
+Her eyes stayed fixed over the eyepiece, eyeballs speedily pivoting back and forth in all directions as she explored the full field of vision.
+She wanted to be sure of what she was seeing.
+When she had finally had enough, she began to slowly move away from the microscope like an astronaut going on a space walk away from the ship.
 She was still struck by what she had seen.
 Turning to Michael, she went on a monologue:

 “Could this be another mutation?”
 Michael said.